 If you have any protection elements on your network, like a firewall, they might mistakenly block Barracuda Vulnerability Manager, thinking it is creating malicious traffic.

-Before running any scans, Barracuda Networks recommends that you add the IP addresses used by Barracuda Vulnerability Manager to your allow list, or whitelist.
+Before running any scans, Barracuda Networks recommends that you add the IP addresses used by Barracuda Vulnerability Manager to your allow list.

 How to Allow Barracuda Vulnerability Manager IP Addresses

 Consult the technical documentation associated with your protection element for instructions for allowing an IP address.